Name: Aditya V, Bahadur

 Abstract:

-Plastics and Climate Change, a Dirty Love Affair
+Plastics and Climate Change, an Inseparable Love Affair

-Plastics were revolutionary when first invented because they solved a problem; yet, in recent years, their manufacture and use have made them ubiquitous and cause negative effects globally.
+Plastics were revolutionary when first invented because they solved a problem; yet, in recent years, their manufacture and use renders them ubiquitous, causing negative effects globally.
 Plastics can aggravate climate change in many ways.
-First of all, the production of plastics necessitates using fossil fuels and consumes a significant amount of energy.
-The production of plastics results in greenhouse gas emissions [1], biodiversity destruction, and ecosystem inefficiency, making them less resilient to climate change.
-For example, earthworms play a critical role in improving soil carbon resilience [2], and the presence of (micro)plastics in soil alter the health of earthworms.
-In the marine environment, plastics can interfere with carbon fixation [3] and carbon sequestration, impacting the ocean's ability to store carbon.
-Should the present trend in production and plastic consumption be the same, we can end up further straining the impact felt by Climate change and making mitigation measures futile.
+The production of plastics necessitates using fossil fuels and a significant amount of energy.
+Plastic production also produces greenhouse gas emissions [1], biodiversity destruction, and ecosystem inefficiency, making them less resilient to climate change.
+Earthworms, for instance, play a critical role in improving soil carbon resilience [2], and the presence of (micro)plastics in soil alters the health of earthworms.
+In the marine environment, plastics can interfere with carbon fixation [3] and sequestration, impacting the ocean's ability to store carbon.
+Plastics can further exacerbate the climate-induced stress on the socioeconomic livelihoods of subsistence fisherfolks.
+Should the trend in plastic production and consumption remain the same, we can further strain Climate change effects and make mitigation measures futile.

 Project Description: